What is Beauty? Part 1

 Beauty is an ever-evolving quality.
 It can be recognized in many ways.
 One may find beauty in a body, a personality, an emotion, a voice, even an idea.
 Thus, beauty can be observed, sensed, felt, heard, and created.
 The ballerina is thought by many to be the complete embodiment of beauty.
 Often, a ballerina is associated with the beauty of grace, elegance, figure, and confidence.
 I think of beauty as the recognizable result of strength.

 Beauty to me is imperfection.
 It is recognizing that there is no ideal image and having the confidence to wear your personal image on the surface.
-The flaws, the unique tendencies, and the misfit puzzle pieces are all what gives someone their individuality.
+The flaws, the unique tendencies, and the misfit puzzle pieces are all that give someone their individuality.
 They are never things that should cause shame or be hidden.
-Having strength and being firmly grounded on these principals is when true beauty is allowed to shine through
+Having strength and being firmly grounded on these principles is when true beauty is allowed to shine through

 Beauty is what I feel on stage because you can’t be anything but beautiful.
 It is ALWAYS all or nothing when the curtain rises.
 It is always generous or it isn’t.
 Honest or it isn’t.
 The difference is 100% clear to the audience even if they don’t know it.
 When you make them feel something it’s because you gave yourself up to them on the stage – you were beautiful.